History of the Medill cherub program

 In 2010, Petersen published his critically acclaimed book, “Jan’s Story,” about his wife as she battled Alzheimer’s disease.

 Petersen received an Emmy Award for a CBS Evening News series on American-adopted Vietnamese orphans.
 He was awarded his second Emmy for a report on the Siege of Sarajevo.
 His CBS team’s reporting on Tiananmen Square received an Alfred I. duPont-Columbia University Award and a George Foster Peabody Award.

 Walt Mossberg was the principal technology columnist for The Wall Street Journal.
 He was a co-creator and co-producer of “D: All Things Digital,” a tech conference in partnership with The Wall Street Journal, and the co-executive editor of AllThingsD.
-He was also formerly co-executive editor of Recode, an independent technology news and reviews site.
+He also was co-founder and executive editor of Recode, a technology news and reviews site.

 After graduating from the Columbia University Graduate School of Journalism, Mossberg worked as a reporter at The Wall Street Journal.
 He covered national and international affairs for 18 years before becoming a technology columnist.
-He wrote his last column in May of 2016 and retired.
+He retired from the Journal in 2013.

 Essayist, writer-at-large for New York Magazine, executive producer for the HBO series Veep

 After attending Harvard College, Frank Rich became a founding editor of The Richmond Mercury, a weekly newspaper.
 Before joining The New York Times as chief theater critic, Rich wrote about culture and politics for Time magazine, the New York Post and New Times Magazine.
 Among other things, he is well known for his work as an op-ed columnist for the Times starting in 1994.